AdamBoley/Viscosity-Calculator/README.md

 [This MDN Web Docs page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toPrecision) provided guidance on how to use to the JavaScript toPrecision method

 The [Am I Responsive](http://ami.responsivedesign.is/#) site was used to generate the previews of the site as it appears on multiple devices.

+[The WebAIM color contrast checker](https://webaim.org/resources/contrastchecker/) was used to confirm the contrast between the light-blue background colour and the black text.

 ## Acknowledgements